 6. Cheryl Tiegs’ infamous fishnet outfit

-During her Swimsuit issue photo shoot, Cheryl Tiegs’ fishnet top showed more skin than ever published before.
-The white one-piece suit’s fishnet material made her torso, breasts, and nipples completely visible.
-Originally a throwaway photo not intended for publication, it caused so much controversy that Sports Illustrated editor Terry McDonell tells CNBC he wouldn’t even consider putting it out there today.
+In the 1978 issue, Cheryl Tiegs’ fishnet top showed more skin than SI had ever published.
+The white one-piece suit’s fishnet material made her breasts and nipples fully visible.
+Originally a throwaway photo not intended for publication, it caused so much controversy that Sports Illustrated editor Terry McDonell tells CNBC he wouldn’t publish it today.

 Next: This famous model’s airbrushing confused us all.